Arnold Press

 Don't rush the movement.

-Mistakes to watch for on the Arnold Press
+When to Use the Arnold Press

 Rotating too early or late.